xentlabs/xent/README.md

 uv run xent configure --help
 ```

-The configuration will be stored in a json file (`./xent_config.json` by default) which can be passed to `xent run` for execution.
+The configuration is written to a JSON file (defaults to `<user data dir>/xent_config.json`; see "Data Storage & Overrides" below) which can be passed to `xent run` for execution.
 To better understand the configuration file, take a look at `CondensedXentBenchmarkConfig` and `ExpandedXentBenchmarkConfig` in `src/xent/common/configuration_types.py`

 So, now that we have a configuration, how do we run it?